Instance Information for SDF

 compared to the ones reported in the previous message (identified via

 its previousMessageId).
-In this example, only the temperature as
+In this example, only the temperature that

-measured by the sensor has changed, so only that information is
+has been measured by the sensor has changed, which is why it is the

 Delta messages could be used in the Series Transfer Pattern [STP],